-Safety around the wildlife is critical, so please don’t speed, show respect, and give animals the space to move.
-And don’t reverse if a bull elephant blocks the road, as this signals fear and submission, which keeps the elephant engaged.
+Safety around the wildlife is critical, so please don’t speed – show respect and give animals the space to move.
+Don’t reverse if a bull elephant blocks the road; this signals fear and submission, which keeps the elephant engaged.
 Instead, turn around and drive two to three kilometres away before turning off the engine and waiting 10 to 15 minutes for the bull to become bored and go back into the bush.

 What to bring

 – A pair of good binoculars are essential to see things up close – we suggest 8x32s as they are not too heavy.

 – Hire a large, tall vehicle – we like the VW Kombi T5 the best.

 – Be prepared for a range of hot, cool and wet weather.

 – Carry insect repellent and a cortisone cream to treat bites.

 – Take wildlife and plant guides, or download some of them as smartphone apps.